 The video also features the preparation of banku, a traditional Ghanaian dish beloved by many.
 Kofi Kinaata’s mother is shown in the early stages of making banku, carefully mixing corn dough with cassava dough and gradually stirring the mixture over the fire.
-This scene highlights Ghana’s culinary heritage.
+This scene highlights Ghana’s culinary heritage of Ghana.

-The video also touches on the Akan belief in the spirit of the death, commonly referred to as “Amokye.”
-This spiritual figure is depicted by Babs Direction as a man dressed in African masquerade attire, wearing a mask as well as wearing a skull chain and wielding a trademark sword.
-In the video, Amokye is shown hunting for Kofi’s life after he is nearly hit to his untimely death by his friend during the gambling, with Kofi’s spirit appearing in the spiritual realm.
+The video also touches on the Akan belief in the spirit of the dead, commonly referred to as “Amokye.”
+This spiritual figure is depicted by Babs Direction as a man dressed in African masquerade attire, wearing a mask, and wielding a trademark sword.
+In the video, Amokye is shown hunting for Kofi’s life after he is nearly beaten to death, with Kofi’s spirit appearing in the spiritual realm.
 This portrayal reflects the cultural and spiritual beliefs of the Akan people of Ghana, who hold that after death, humans return to the spiritual world from which they originally came before being born.

 Having already discussed ‘Amokye,’ let me delve into that particular scene.
 In African belief, it is thought that the spirit fights to return to life after an untimely death.
 In the video, ‘Amokye’ is seen chasing Kofi’s soul but is unable to capture it, allowing Kofi to return to the physical world after African medicine is applied.
 If Amokye had succeeded in capturing Kofi’s soul, he would not have been able to return to life, even with the application of the medicine.
 This aligns with the Akan adage, “Owu kitsa adze a nkwa nntum nngye,” meaning “when death is in possession, life is powerless.”